elhayra/tcp_server_client/README.md

 ```
 The commands above generate two files: `tcp_client` and `tcp_server`.

-To run, open a terminal, move to the `build` folder and execute:
+To run them, open a terminal, move to the `build` folder and execute:
 ```
 ./tcp_server
 ```